 After these interviews, we did a round of affinity-mapping with our notes and discovered some valuable insights that would heavily influence the direction of the rest of the sprint.

-On Friday, we gathered a group of five students to test the feature using the Principle prototype.
+On day 5, D-Day, we gathered a group of five students to test the feature using the Principle prototype.

 From these five tests, we learned that while the idea had merit, the product we prototyped was not the best way to solve the problem.
 If we were going to move forward with this idea, we wuld need to approach it differently.

 Sadly, we didn’t.
 But t’was fun! ¯\_(ツ)_/¯

 Spotify Party is a way for users to quickly create a curated playlist made up of the favorite music of everyone in the party.
 The party leader simply selects a style of music and adds members to their party.
 Spotify uses the listening data of everyone in the party to curate a group playlist.
 While all members may upvote/downvote songs, only the party leader can play songs and reorder the playlist.

 As a college student living in fairly large suite, my room is often the hangout place.
 After a Friday night of going out, everyone would gather in the living room and to unwind and share stories about the night.
 Like most people, we like to have some light music in the background when we hangout.